oemunoz/wikkawiki/Readme.md

 ```

 - Run out of the box, to install WikkaWikki page.
-- Run the latest Stable Version of WikkaWiki (1.3.7), from the tar.gz on the GitHub Official site .
+- Run the latest Stable Version of WikkaWiki (1.3.7), from the tar.gz on the GitHub Official site.
 - Run with PHP 5.5 (Developer tested).
 - A new WikkaWiki database over MariaDB 5.5.57, with the next DB/user/password options.